ngi-indi/module-annotation/README.md

 - Ensure that your PR references any relevant issues.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](https://github.com/ngi-indi/module-annotation/blob/main/LICENSE) file for details.

 ## Contact
 For any questions or support, please reach out to:
-- Email: support@ngi-indi.com
+- University of Cagliari: bart@unica.it, diego.reforgiato@unica.it, ludovico.boratto@unica.it, mirko.marras@unica.it
+- R2M Solution: giuseppe.scarpi@r2msolution.com
-- Website: NGI Search INDI
+- Website: Coming soon!